The Terminator: Cast

-Additional actors included Shawn Schepps as Nancy, Sarah's co-worker at the diner; Dick Miller as a gun shop clerk the Terminator kills; professional bodybuilder Franco Columbu as a Terminator in the future; Bill Paxton and Brian Thompson as punks whom the Terminator confronts and kills; Marianne Muellerleile as one of the other women with the name "Sarah Connor" whom the Terminator kills; Rick Aiello as the bouncer of the local nightclub where the Terminator finally locates Sarah; and Bill Wisher as a police officer who reports a hit-and-run felony on Reese, only to be knocked unconscious and have his car stolen by the Terminator soon thereafter.
+Additional actors included Shawn Schepps as Nancy, Sarah's co-worker at the diner; Dick Miller as a gun shop clerk the Terminator murders; professional bodybuilder Franco Columbu as a Terminator in the future; Bill Paxton and Brian Thompson as two of the trio of punks whom the Terminator confronts at the start of the film; Marianne Muellerleile as one of the other women with the name "Sarah Connor" whom the Terminator dispatches; Rick Aiello as the bouncer of the local nightclub where the Terminator finally locates Sarah; and Bill Wisher as a police officer who reports a hit-and-run felony on Reese, only to be knocked unconscious and have his car stolen by the Terminator soon thereafter.

 Production

 Development

 In Rome, Italy, during the release of Piranha II: The Spawning (1982), director James Cameron fell ill and had a dream about a metallic torso holding kitchen knives dragging itself from an explosion.
 Inspired by director John Carpenter, who had made the slasher film Halloween (1978) on a low budget, Cameron used the dream as a "launching pad" to write a slasher-style film.
 Cameron's agent disliked the early concept of the horror film and requested that he work on something else.
 After this, Cameron dismissed his agent.

 Cameron returned to Pomona, California, and stayed at the home of science fiction writer Randall Frakes, where he wrote the draft for The Terminator.
 Cameron's influences included 1950s science fiction films, the 1960s fantasy television series The Outer Limits, and contemporary films such as The Driver (1978) and Mad Max 2 (1981).
 To translate the draft into a script, Cameron enlisted his friend Bill Wisher, who had a similar approach to storytelling.
 Cameron gave Wisher scenes involving Sarah Connor and the police department to write.
 As Wisher lived far from Cameron, the two communicated ideas by phoning each other and recording phone calls of them reading new scenes.

 The initial outline of the script involved two Terminators being sent to the past.
 The first was similar to the Terminator in the film, while the second was made of liquid metal and could not be destroyed with conventional weaponry.
 Cameron felt that the technology of the time was unable to create the liquid Terminator, and shelved the idea until the appearance of the T-1000 character in Terminator 2: Judgment Day (1991).

 Gale Anne Hurd bought the rights to The Terminator from James Cameron for one dollar.